 56 mm in inches—what does that even look like?

 You’re probably standing in a hardware aisle, staring at a bolt that says “56 mm” and wondering if it’ll fit that hole you just drilled.
-And or maybe you’re scrolling through a recipe that calls for “2 mm” slices and you need a quick mental cheat sheet.
+Worth adding: or maybe you’re scrolling through a recipe that calls for “2 mm” slices and you need a quick mental cheat sheet.
 Whatever the scenario, turning millimetres into inches isn’t rocket science, but the little details can trip you up if you’ve never done it before.

 What Is 56 mm in Inches